flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 Configuring FlytPOD with FlytConsole
 ------------------------------------

-FlytConsole provides you with an interface to configure, calibrate, monitor, command and control your drone using FlytPOD.
+FlytConsole provides you with an interface to configure, calibrate, monitor, command and control your drone.

 Follow the documentation on `FlytConsole widgets`_ to know more about how FlytConsole operates.